 My work begins with a question, an intuition or a gemstone.
 Almost all my designing is done on a computer.
 I print lots of variations just to see what they look like.
 The flexibility of silver and the computer give me the ability to do just about anything I can think of.
 So my work is personal and eclectic.
 The pieces are finished when they say something.
 Then I start preparing them for their final print and casting.

-My work process is both technical and tactile.
+There is a technical and tactile side to my work.
 I begin on the computer in a 3D program called Zbrush, which is like working with wax or clay without the mess.
+This is the technical part.
 Another advantage is that you can zoom in and really work on details.
 The disadvantage to that is losing your sense of scale.
 I print early and often to help anchor the design in reality while I work.
 My final designs are printed in a castable resin, cast in silver (Almost always.
-Love silver.), and then I refine the piece in metal.
-It’s like going from the computer’s formlessness to the printed form to the final form.
+Love silver.), which I then refine and finish on the bench.
+This is the tactile part.
 Besides the computer work and the bench work, I occasionally cut my gemstones.
 I’m a one person shop.

 I went to school in illustration, painting, photography, and film and came to jewelry accidentally through computers.
 I’m self-taught in both, although I’ve taken metal and lapidary classes.
 That was in self-defense.
 I couldn’t stand the way other people finished my pieces.
 In 2022, at the American Craft Council’s St. Paul Show, I was given an Award for Excellence in Jewelry.